terohuttunen/scars/README.md

   - Any priority based synchronization primitives that are below a priority ceiling, will not prevent higher priority threads or interrupts from executing.

+  - Built-in async executor allows associating async tasks to interrupt handlers.
+    Executor is polled on-interrupt, and by the kernel when needed.

 ## Threads
 The entry thread is defined with `entry` attribute for a function.
 There can be only one entry thread.
 Threads can never exit.